An exciting adventure at the top of Europe on Switzerland’s superb mountain railroads

 Day 6 - To Innsbruck

 We transfer by coach to Prien am Chiemsee, and cross by boat to the island of Herreninsel, sat proudly across the mirrored waters of Chiemsee.
 Here there is a chance to visit the remarkable Herrenchiemsee Palace, constructed by the fairytale king, Ludwig II of Bavaria.
 From here, you could also cross by ferry to another of the smaller islands, which offer some charming views of the mountains beyond.
-Later, we continue to our next hotel in the timeless surroundings of the famous town of Seefeld, nestled among the peaks.
+Later, we continue to our next hotel in the timeless surroundings of the famous town of Innsbruck, nestled among the peaks.
+Overnight Innsbruck.
 (B, D)

 Day 7 - Neuschwanstein Castle and Zugspitzbahn Railroad

 Today we cross back into Germany, visiting Neuschwanstein and Hohenschwangau.
 The wonderful castles of Bavaria are some of the most famous in the world thanks to their fairytale design, wonderland landscapes, and cinematic heritage.
 Our day today is spent visiting 2 of the finest, beginning at glorious Neuschwanstein Castle.
 A magnificent structure built into the mountains, it stands proudly above the surrounding forests, its turrets and halls a resplendent white against a backdrop of green.
 Hohenschwangau is a more laid-back affair, with pretty interiors and wonderful gardens.
 We also embark on a journey on the cheerful Zugspitze Railroad (Standard Class), ascending to the summit of Zugspitze Mountain.
+Overnight Innsbruck.
 (B)

 Day 8 - Through the Alps to Switzerland

-On leaving Seefeld today, our coach cuts through the mighty Alps, which dominate the skyline.
-We are taken to Innsbruck where we disembark for a guided tour.
+This morning in Innsbruck we head out for a guided tour.
 Afterward, we board a train and travel alongside the Rhine and its dramatic scenery to Chur.
 We continue our ascent through the majestic mountain peaks, overlooking the lush meadows running down to the valley floor.
 We then arrive in the elegant lakeside resort of St Moritz.
+Overnight St. Moritz.
 (B, D)